Article Updated 12th June 2020

 Windows 7 has been Microsoft’s most popular Windows desktop operating systems, until Windows 10 finally hit the 50% milestone in May this year and saw Windows 7 fall to 40.1%.*

-With only 7 months to go until Microsoft stop supporting Windows 7, now is the time to make the shift to newer, more powerful devices.
+Now Microsoft has stopped supporting Windows 7, now is the time to make the shift to newer, more powerful devices.
 Just as Princess Elsa famously proclaimed in Disney’s Frozen; Windows 7 users are just going to have to “Let it Go”.

 Increased Security Risks for Windows 7 Users